open-telemetry/oteps/text/0156-columnar-encoding.md

 OTLP and OTel Arrow protocols can be used together and can use the same TCP port.
 To do so, in addition to the 3 existing services (`MetricsService`, `LogsService` and `TraceService`), we introduce the service `ArrowStreamService` (see [this protobuf specification](#appendix-a---protocol-buffer-definitions) for more details) exposing a single API endpoint named `ArrowStream`.
 This endpoint is based on a bidirectional streaming protocol.
 The client message is a `BatchArrowRecords` stream encoding a batch of Apache Arrow buffers (more specifically [Arrow IPC format](#arrow-ipc-format)).
 The server message side is a `BatchStatus` stream reporting asynchronously the status of each `BatchArrowRecords` previously sent.
+In addition to this endpoint, the OTel Arrow protocol offers three additional services to facilitate intricate load-balancing routing rules, tailored to the specific nature of the OTLP entities - namely Metrics, Logs, and Traces.

 After establishing the underlying transport the client starts sending telemetry data using the `ArrowStream` request.
-The
-client continuously sends `BatchArrowRecords`'s messages over the opened stream to the server and expects to receive continuously
-`BatchStatus`'s messages from the server as illustrated by the following sequence diagram:
+The client continuously sends `BatchArrowRecords`'s messages over the opened stream to the server and expects to receive continuously `BatchStatus`'s messages from the server as illustrated by the following sequence diagram:

 ![Sequence diagram](img/0156_OTEL%20-%20ProtocolSeqDiagram.png)